punitpatel214/collect/README.md

 <br/>In regards to the total security flow, both principles fit in and the combination could still make a request fail.
 In the rule, authentication comes first, authorization second.
 When a user is authenticated but not authorized, the request will still fail.

+Service should be solely responsible for its single piece of business logic.
+Authentication is in this case a cross-cutting concern and shouldn’t be part of the service itself.

+A widely used solution for this problem is to implement a separate identity server.
+This service is responsible hosting centralized authentication and authorization.
+There are several solutions for this, like Kong, WSO2 Identity Server, Kong, SwaggerHub and Tyk.

+##### What is OpenID Connect?
+OpenID Connect is an authentication protocol that is a simple identity layer on top of OAuth2.
+It allows clients to identify clients to verify the identity of a user by an external authorization server like Google, Facebook or a embedded login system in the identity server.

+How would the flow look like?
+A user requests access to an application.
+The application determines that the user is not authenticated yet and redirects the user to the identity server.
+The user authenticates with the identity server.
+The identity server sends on successful authentication an access token/ID token to the user.
+This token is signed by cryptographic keys.
+The user can authenticate with this token at the application.
+The application validates the signed key by checking if it is signed by the identity server by checking the public cryptographic key.
+If this is the case, the user is successfully authenticated!

+For the token, JSON Web Token (JWT) is used.
+A JWT consists of a header, payload, and signature.
+The header contains the algorithm used to sign the token.
+A payload is essentially a JSON object where additional properties about the user can be added.
+Since the token is signed by the identity server, the information can be trusted by the consuming application.
+The application can validate the token against the public key of the certificate used by the identity server for signing the token.